storj/storj/docs/blueprints/geofencing.md

 ## Design

 The problem has two parts:
- 1. We need to improve the existing mechanism (segment recovery, segment creation) to support node selection constraints
+ 1. We need to improve the existing mechanism (segment repair, segment creation) to support node selection constraints
  2. We need to implement a geo-fencing node selection constraint and maintain regional information for each node.

 ### Storing constraints